redbadger/rpi-wasmcloud-demo/README.md

 11. install `wash` on the Mac:

     ```sh
+    # using homebrew ...
     brew tap wasmcloud/wasmcloud
     brew install wash

+    # ... or with cargo
+    cargo install wash-cli
     ```

 12. install `wash` on the Pi that is used to build the provider: